cockroachdb/docs/v2.0/upgrade-cockroach-version.md

 Because of CockroachDB's [multi-active availability](multi-active-availability.html) design, you can perform a "rolling upgrade" of your CockroachDB cluster.
 This means that you can upgrade nodes one at a time without interrupting the cluster's overall health and operations.

+{{site.data.alerts.callout_info}}
-{{site.data.alerts.callout_info}}This page shows you how to upgrade to v2.0.3 from v1.1.x, or from any patch release in the v2.0.x series.
-To upgrade within the v1.1.x series, see <a href="https://www.cockroachlabs.com/docs/v1.1/upgrade-cockroach-version.html">the v1.1 version of this page</a>.{{site.data.alerts.end}}
+This page shows you how to upgrade to the latest v2.0 release ({{page.release_info.version}}) from v1.1.x, or from any patch release in the v2.0.x series.
+To upgrade within the v1.1.x series, see [the v1.1 version of this page](../v1.1/upgrade-cockroach-version.html).
+{{site.data.alerts.end}}

 ## Step 1.
 Verify that you can upgrade

 When upgrading, you can skip patch releases, **but you cannot skip full releases**.
-Therefore, if you are upgrading from v1.0.x to v2.0.3:
+Therefore, if you are upgrading from v1.0.x to v2.0:

 1. First [upgrade to v1.1](../v1.1/upgrade-cockroach-version.html).
 Be sure to complete all the steps, include the [finalization step](../v1.1/upgrade-cockroach-version.html#finalize-the-upgrade) (i.e., `SET CLUSTER SETTING version = '1.1';`).

-2. Then return to this page and perform a second rolling upgrade to v2.0.3.
+2. Then return to this page and perform a second rolling upgrade to v2.0.

 If you are upgrading from v1.1.x or from any v2.0.x patch release, you do not have to go through intermediate releases; continue to step 2.